pszemraj/textsum/README.md

 - `app`: Install with `pip install -e "textsum[app]"`
 - `unidecode`: Install with `pip install -e "textsum[unidecode]"`

-Replace `textsum` in the command with `.` if installing from source.Read below for more details on how to use these features.
+Replace `textsum` in the command with `.` if installing from source.
+Read below for more details on how to use these features.

 > [!TIP]
-> The `unidecode` extra is a GPL-licensed dependency not included by default with the `clean-text` python package.
-Installing it would improve the text cleaning pre-summarization for noisy text, but in general it should not make a significant difference in most use cases.
+> The `unidecode` extra is a GPL-licensed dependency not included by default with the `clean-text` package.
+Installing it should improve the cleaning of noisy input text, but it should not make a significant difference in most use cases.

 ## Usage